OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/task/Task_-_Further_Configurations.md

 ![Completion criterion](assets/task_completion_criterion.png){ class="shadow" }

 - **Visit course element:**  User has clicked on the course element.
-- **Confirmation by participant:** User hat auf die "Lesebestätigung" geklickt
+- **Confirmation by participant:** User has clicked on the "I`ve read the content " button
 - **Score**: The user has achieved at least the specified score while completing the task.
 - **Passed**: The user has fulfilled the "passed" requirements configured in